 Research scientists have gone so far to prove that honey has its very own DNA, like ancestry.com or “23 and me”, that tells you exactly how many and what specific flowers made that particular honey.

-Honey color shifts with each harvest, it may be white, pale yellow, golden orange, light and dark amber or brown.
-Lighter color honeys have a milder flavor and darker shades of honey offer more distinctive aroma and taste.
+Honey color shifts with each harvest.
+Interestingly, it may be white, pale yellow, golden orange, light and dark amber or brown.
+Lighter color honey has a milder flavor and darker shades of honey offer a more distinctive aroma and taste.
 Have fun with tasting honey.
 Observe the color, aroma, and flavor of each varietal and artisanal batch.

-Our favorite varietal honey includes Spring, Blackberry and Orange Blossom.
+Some of our favorite varietal honey includes Spring, Blackberry and Orange Blossom.
 These have sweet, floral notes that pair well with strong, mild or soft cheeses.
 Clover Honey is almost a standard that everything else is compared to.
-It is light yellow-amber color and earthy floral scent finishes with a sweet and woody taste.
-It is great honey to pair with all varieties of cheese.
+It is a light yellow-amber in color and boasts an earthy, floral scent that finishes with a sweet and woody taste.
+As a matter of fact, it is great honey to pair with all varieties of cheese.

 Sampling and Pairing Honey with Cheese is a feast for all of the senses.

 It’s amazing how you can pour sweet nectar on the “stinkiest” cheese and follow with a nice crisp glass of wine and experience an incredible sort of harmony in your mouth.
-It’s a great way to enjoy happy hour!
+In fact, it’s a great way to enjoy happy hour!

-It is not difficult to create real beauty when designing a honey and cheese platter.
-Pick beautiful live-edge wooden boards or have one custom made with your family name.
+Indeed, it is not difficult to create real beauty when designing a honey and cheese platter.
+First, pick a beautiful live-edge wooden board or have one custom made with your family name.
 Choose the most beautiful organic produce and artisan roasted or raw nuts.
 Find the perfect pinch pots to hold nuts, honey, olives or fruit.
-You can layer and build your presentation with ease.
+Before you know it, you will have built your presentation with ease.

 Have fun pairing cheese with honey, there are no rules here, really, here are a few ideas:

 - Blue cheese pairs perfectly with honey.
-The sweeter the honey the better for all stinky strong cheese.
-You will notice that the honey mellows out the strong flavor.
+The sweeter the honey, the better for any strong-smelling cheese.
+In particular, you will notice that the honey mellows out the strong flavor.

 - Brie is lovely when drizzled with dark bamboo or buckwheat honey.
 Bake a wheel of brie with honey to caramelize the top and offer a gooey delight for your guests.